ar6841/Quadcopter_optimal_control_using_iLQR/README.md

-# Optimal control of a drone using iterative Linear-Quadratic Regulator algorithm
+# Optimal control of a drone using the iterative Linear-Quadratic Regulator algorithm